code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

 Advection test cases
 ====================

-The code is provided with following test cases for advections:
+The code is provided with the following test cases for advections:

 .. code-block:: xml